اثر حاد فعالیت مقاومتی با و بدون محدودیت جریان خون و ماسک هایپوکسی بر غلظت پلاسمایی IGF-1، لاکتات خون و میزان درک فشار فعالیت در مردان تمرین کرده

 چکیده [English]

 Objectives: Resistance exercise with novel training methods is accompanied by various physiological and psychological responses.
-Therefore, the main purpose of this research was to investigate the effects of blood flow restriction and hypoxic mask on plasma IGF-1 concentration, blood lactate, and perceived exertion in response to acute resistance exercise in trained individuals.
+The main purpose of this research was to investigate the effects of blood flow restriction and hypoxic mask on plasma IGF-1 concentration, blood lactate, and perceived exertion in response to acute resistance exercise in trained individuals.

-Results: All three resistance training methods resulted in a significant increase in blood lactate and perceived exertion and no change in plasma IGF-1 concentration in the non-restricted method after exercise.
+Results: All three resistance training methods resulted in a significant increase in blood lactate and perceived exertion (p<0.05) and no change in plasma IGF-1 concentration in the non-restricted method after exercise.
 Additionally, resistance training with hypoxic mask significantly increased blood lactate concentration and perceived exertion compared to the other two methods (p<0.01).

 Conclusion: The results of this research showed that resistance exercise with all three training methods results in different responses in plasma IGF-1 concentration, blood lactate, and perceived exertion, and the magnitude of these changes depends on the intensity and type of exercise used.